Pre-Mortuary Science Focus, AS

-North Central State College and the Cincinnati College of Mortuary Science have entered into a partnership which enables students to earn an Associate of Science Degree with a Pre-Mortuary Science Focus at NC State and seamlessly transfer to the Bachelor of Mortuary Science Program at CCMS.
-What makes this partnership one-of-a-kind is the unique curriculum specifically designed to prepare students for the challenging mortuary science program.
-Further, upon completion of the combination degrees the new funeral service professional will be eligible to take the qualifying exam for Certification in Thanatology (CT) from the Association of Death Education and Counseling and the Thanatology Association.
+The Associate of Science degree program in Pre-Mortuary Science is designed for students who are planning to transfer to a four‐year bachelor's degree program in Mortuary Science such as the one offered by the Cincinnati College of Mortuary Science.
+The curriculum fulfills the general education requirements of most bachelor degree programs but also is specifically designed to prepare students for the challenging mortuary science program.
+Upon completion of the bachelor's degree in Mortuary Science, the new funeral service professional will be eligible to take the qualifying exam for Certification in Thanatology (CT) from the Association of Death Education and Counseling and the Thanatology Association.
 Combining the thanatology certification with funeral director and embalmer licensure is empowering the funeral service professional to meet the challenges of the 21st century.

 Where You Could Go

 - Works with the bereaved, providing sensitive, effective intervention during a time of emotional need.